 Homework has an even simpler workflow because students will mark where their answers are on their submissions (Submitting an assignment).
 You start by creating a “Student” uploaded assignment rather than an instructor-submitted one.
 For student-uploaded assignments there are a few more options, such as release date, due date, and group submission policy (Creating, editing, and deleting an assignment).

 Next, you will create the assignment outline (Creating an outline) and wait for students to submit their work.
-You can begin grading as soon as a single submission is uploaded.
+You can begin grading as soon as a single submission is uploaded, and you can view all student-uploaded submissions from the Manage Submissions tab.
 The rest of the workflow is the same as Exams & Quizzes: you can publish grades, email students (Reviewing grades), export grades (Exporting Grades), and manage regrade requests (Managing regrade requests).

 If you wish to get more familiar with setting up programming assignments, check out the Gradescope Autograder Documentation.